duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 This can be caused by sudden power off.
 `Prof says and it is true, better to be safe than sorry.
 But it's also worth noting that a lot of modern drives have mechanisms to prevent head crashes as a result of sudden power loss.
 Mechanism in place to automatically retract the head upon power loss detection.
 Not infallible mechanisms and not in all drives, especially old ones, but it's worth noting.`

-Platters range from .85" to 14" (historyically).
+Platters range from .85" to 14" (historically).
 More commonly they will be in 3.5, 2.5, and 1.8 inch sizes

 range from 30gb to 3tb per drive `we've gotten much larger from then`